Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: -trees and branched coverings

 \subsection{$\R$-trees.}

-An $\R$-tree is a nonempty metric space $(T,d)$ such that any two points $x, y\in T$ are connected by a unique topological arc $[x,y] \subset T$, and every arc of $T$ is isometric to an interval in $\R$.
+An $\R$-tree is a nonempty metric space $(T,d)$ such that any two points $x, y\in T$ are connected by a unique topological arc $[x,y]\subseteq T$, and every arc of $T$ is isometric to an interval in $\R$.

 We say $x$ is an endpoint of $T$ if $T-\{x\}$ is connected; otherwise $x$ is an interior point.
 If $T - \{x\}$ has three or more components, we say $x$ is a branch point.
 The set of branch points will be denoted $B(T)$.
 We say $T$ is a {\em finite tree} if $B(T)$ is finite.
-Note that we allow a finite tree to have an infinite end, so a finite tree may not be compact.
 We will write $[x, y)$ and $(x, y)$ for $[x, y]$ with one or both of its endpoints removed.